johanlundahl/home_store/README.md

 ```

 ## How to use the application
 The application exposes http endpoint to interact with.
+The web application runs on port 5000 by default.

 Use the following to get a list of all sensors:
 ```